Kelley-Morse set theory does not prove the class Fodor principle: Class forcing in second-order set theories

-Strengthening tameness, a class forcing notion $\P$ is \emph{$\less\Ord$-distributive}, if for any ordinal $\beta$ and any coded $\beta$-sequence $\<D_\alpha\mid\alpha<\beta>$ of open dense classes $D_\alpha\of\P$, the intersection $\Intersect_{\alpha<\beta}D_\alpha$ is dense in $\P$.
+For the following comments, we strengthen our theory to $\GBC^-$, adding the global choice axiom (actually just the axiom of choice suffices).\footnote{Indeed, in the absence of the axiom of choice it is consistent that an $\less\ORD$-distributive forcing adds sets.
+For an explicit example, see Theorem~5.1 in \cite{SchlichtKaragila}.} Strengthening tameness, a class forcing notion $\P$ is \emph{$\less\Ord$-distributive}, if for any ordinal $\beta$ and any coded $\beta$-sequence $\<D_\alpha\mid\alpha<\beta>$ of open dense classes $D_\alpha\of\P$, the intersection $\Intersect_{\alpha<\beta}D_\alpha$ is dense in $\P$.
 It is an immediate consequence of $\less\Ord$-distributivity that such forcing is pre-tame, and consequently, such forcing admits a definable forcing relation.
 The standard distributivity arguments then show that such forcing adds no new sets, and so it is also tame.

 Strengthening further, we note that if a forcing notion has $\kappa$-closed dense subclasses for every ordinal $\kappa$, then it follows easily that it is $\less\Ord$-distributive, and consequently it admits a definable forcing relation and adds no new sets.